Background

 September 2024

-Early September – As of September, at least 69 cultural heritage sites have been damaged in Gaza, including museums, monuments, and religious sites.
+Early September – By the start of September, at least 69 cultural heritage sites have been damaged in Gaza, including museums, monuments, and religious sites.

 September 9 – UNRWA publishes a report entitled “Education Under Attack: Restoring Learning for Children in Gaza.”
 Among other things, the report notes that 85% of Gaza’s school buildings have been hit or damaged since the start of Israel’s onslaught and that more than 625,000 students have “lost a year of education and learning” in the process.